tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/购买指南/计费方式/其他增值服务_intl_en.md

 - A duration of less than 1 minute in the source video is counted as 1 minute.

 #### Pricing
-AI-based video auditing feature intelligently reviews images, audios, and texts in videos to detect pornography, terrorism, and politically sensitive information and outputs auditing results according to user requirements.
+AI-based video auditing feature intelligently reviews images, audios, and texts in videos to detect inappropirate content and outputs audit results as requested.
 The billing details are as follows:

 |Billable Items|Billing Mode|Unit Price (USD/min)|